Gajol/balance/_books/Think-Fast-Think-Slow.md

 [Think Fast, Think Slow](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow) by Daniel Kahneman helps the public understand behavioural science, engineering and medicine.
 The book explores rational and non-rational motivations for decision making by describing two systems of the brain; System 1 (instinctive and emotional) and System 2 (slow, deliberate, logical).

+There are many aspects to apply work environment:

+- Simplicity over Complexity:  Ashefelter predicted wine prices based on three variables.
+And the Apgar Test of five quick variables to assess a new borns health.
+Simple statistics can outperform experts.
+- Premortem:  An exercise to think about a plan, and imagine it failing.
+Write a report about how this plan failed.
+Discuss these fictitious reports as a team to assess biases and improve plan.

 Rating: 5 Stars.
 Makes me want to read [Noise](https://www.amazon.ca/Noise-Human-Judgment-Daniel-Kahneman/dp/0316451401) by the same author.

 # Part 1: Two Systems